Taking the Politics Out of Hate: 2021 NAAG Presidential Summit

 - John W. Franklin, Cultural historian focused on the intertwined history of race and overlapping cultures in the U.S. and the Americas, including at the Smithsonian until 2019; managing member of Franklin Global LLC which helps organizations better understand this history.
 His grandfather survived the Tulsa Race Massacre in 1921.

-Pre-registration will close on September 28.
+Registration is closed.
 No on-site registration will be offered.
 Other government (non-attorney general staff) and non-profit professionals should contact Emily Parsons before registering to receive the discounted rate.
 Please email Emily Parsons at email@example.com with any questions.

 |Attorney General Staff||$350|